General Federation of Women's Clubs: Representative activities

 Kansas was a representative state, as the women's clubs joined with local chapters of the WCTU and other organizations to deal with social issues.
 The clubs continued to feature discussions of current literature, culture, and civic events, but they also broadened to include public schools, local parks, sanitation, prostitution, and protection of children.

 Paula Watson has shown that across the country the clubs supported the local Carnegie public library, as well as traveling libraries for rural areas.
 They promoted state legislation to fund and support libraries, especially to form library extension programs.
 GFWC affiliates worked with the American Library Association, state library associations, and state library commissions and gave critical support to library education programs at the universities.

 Many clubs were especially concerned with uplifting the neglected status of American Indians.
 They brought John Collier into the forefront of the debate when they appointed him the research agent for the Indian Welfare Committee in 1922.
 The GFWC took a leadership role in opposing assimilation policies, supporting the return of Indian lands, and promoting more religious and economic independence.
 For example, southwestern clubs help support the Museum of Northern Arizona (MNA) and became advocates and consumers for authentic Native American arts and crafts.
 Even more important, in western states, GFWC affiliates cooperated with Collier when he served (1933–45) as the New Deal's Commissioner for Indian affairs in his campaign to reverse federal policies designed to assimilate Indians into the national culture.

 In May 1925 Edith Brake West conducted a survey of county organizations which was recognized by the National Federation of Women's Clubs.
 For the first time in the history of federated clubs, the accomplishments and the organization of these bodies were set forth.

-The membership peaked at 850,000 in 16,000 clubs in 1955, and has declined to about 70,000 in the 21st century as middle-class women moved into the public mainstream.
+The membership reached 800,000 in 1955, and has declined to about 70,000 in the 21st century as middle-class women moved into the public mainstream.
 During the Cold War era, the GFWC promoted the theme that American women had a unique ability to preserve world peace while strengthening the nation internally through local, national, and international community activism.
 The remaining 70,000 members are older now, and have less influence in national affairs.
 The affiliated clubs in every state and more than a dozen countries work locally "to support the arts, preserve natural resources, advance education, promote healthy lifestyles, encourage civic involvement, and work toward world peace and understanding".

 In 2009, GFWC members raised over $39 million on behalf of more than 110,000 projects, and volunteered more than 4.1 million hours in the communities where they live and work.